-foreman of the glycerin house of Pinole, H.
+"The fatalities are as follows: Clare Johnson, foreman of the glycerin house of Pinole, H. Minugh of Oakland...nine Chinamen.", 2016, wood, plaster,

-objects, 17'' x 17'' x 58''.
+17'' x 17'' x 58''.

-I installed this shrine/altar on a walking path that connects Pinole (where my white father grew up) and Hercules (the company town that was built to manufacture dynamite).
+I installed this shrine/altar on a walking path that connects Pinole (where my father grew up) and Hercules (the company town that was built to manufacture dynamite).
 Hercules employed Chinese workers who would travel from San Francisco Chinatown (where my Chinese great-grandparents lived) each week and return home on the weekends.
 The title is taken from a newspaper article covering an explosion in the factory, the white man’s name named and the Chinese unnamed.
 The design of the shrine is loosely based on altars in Greece, iconostases, that are erected alongside the roads to remember those lost in accidents; I couldn’t help but connect my great-grandfather’s English name, Homer, with the company town name Hercules.

-project.
-He had taken it two weeks after
+taken about two weeks after

 installation.
 By the time I had returned